mozilla-l10n/styleguides/guidelines/example_en-us.md

 Avoid using the first person (`my`, `I`) as it can create confusion about who is being addressed.

-In some projects (like Desktop, Android, IOS, Focus), the language will be direct as it belongs to a software string.
+In some projects (like Desktop, Android, iOS, Focus), the language will be direct as it belongs to a software string.
 This language should be maintained as direct, yet respectful, and remain casual as with all other projects.
 Casual language should never be used at the expense of sounding disrespectful, regardless of the project.

 ## Natural expression